scds/ola2012/slides/scds/one/03_nick.md

   * Masters and PhD theses
   * Book scanning

 .notes Digitization is one thing we are *really* good at.
-We have digitized an insane amount of materials over the last few years.
+We have digitized an insane amount of material over the last few years.
 But, the problem is a lot of it isn't publically available.
 This should begin to change very soon with the new digital repository.
 These are some local projects we have completed or are still ongoing. talk about each project briefly.

-!SLIDE bullets
+!SLIDE
 # Digitization #

 * Partnerships